angelicacodes/phase_2_project_chicago-sf-seattle-ds-082420/README.md

 #### data folder

-contains all the data we needed to import for the project.
+-raw folder contains all the data we needed to import for the project.
 Note: As many of these files are too large to include in the repo, you can download the data using the instructions we have provided in our final notebook
+-clean folder contains a csv of our cleaned dataset

 #### reports folder